vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/print-to-pdf/index.md

 [^o]: originally developed by [smaxtec](https://github.com/smaxtec/mkdocs-pdf-with-js-plugin)

-For executing the JavaScript code, ChromeDriver is used, so it is nesseccary to:
+For executing the JavaScript code, ChromeDriver is used, so it is necessary to:

 1. Install [Chrome](https://www.google.com/chrome/)
 2. Download [ChromeDriver](https://chromedriver.chromium.org/downloads)